dmustanger/7dtd-ServerTools/README.md

 ### Description
 Enabling will create an xml file named ProtectedZones.xml.

-Use the console commands while in game to add protection to an area or add zones via the xml
+Use the console commands while in game to add protection to an area or add zones via the xml.

-Use the console commands while in game to remove protection to an area or remove zones via the xml
+Use the console commands while in game to remove protection to an area or remove zones via the xml.

-You can set the area protection to false so that you do not have to remove it from the list
+You can set the area protection to false so that you do not have to remove it from the list.

 Use two opposing corner points to designate the protected space.
-This will form a square or rectangle depending on the locations chosen
+This will form a square or rectangle depending on the locations chosen.

 Protected spaces do not allow for any damage to the blocks nor for anyone to build inside of it including admins.

 You can list the protected spaces in console.

-You can disable the protection of a space while keeping it on the list to make it easy to reactivate.

 ## PvE_Violations
 ```xml